 Project 1 — Daily content workflow

-Use Kimi Agent to draft daily blog content.
+Use Kimi Agent to draft daily blog content and schedule it via Kimi Claw.
+Hands-off content production at low cost.

 Project 2 — Research automation

-Use Kimi deep research for weekly competitive analysis.
+Use Kimi's deep research for weekly competitive analysis.
+Saves hours of manual reading.

 Project 3 — Customer FAQ bot